zephyrproject-rtos/zephyr/doc/reference/kernel/memory/heap.rst

 :option:`CONFIG_HEAP_MEM_POOL_SIZE` configuration option.

 By default, the heap memory pool size is zero bytes.
 This value instructs the kernel not to define the heap memory pool object.
+The maximum size is limited by the amount of available memory in the system.
+The project build will fail in the link stage if the size specified can not be supported.

 Allocating Memory
 =================